 Tragic Failures: How and Why We are Harmed by Toxic Chemicals by Carl F. Cranor

 What do Philosophers Do?
 Skepticism and the Practice of Philosophy by Penelope Maddy

 The 3-year rolling nomination form is to be completed by a Phi Beta Kappa Chapter Officer.
 If a nominee is not selected, he/she will remain in the candidate pool for the subsequent two years.
 The nomination form must include the following:

 For all nominations, use this form.

 The nominating chapter, should its nominee be selected as the Romanell Professor, is responsible for scheduling, organizing, and publicizing the lecture series.
 This includes any necessary communications with the Romanell Professor, Department of Philosophy, and/or the sheltering institution.
-The Phi Beta Kappa National Office will assist in publicity for the event(s) and will compensate the Chapter with $1,000 to offset cost for the lecture series.
+The Phi Beta Kappa National Office will assist in publicity for the event(s) and upon receipt of a proposed budget, will provide the Chapter with up to $1,000 to help cover costs associated with the lecture series.